 Let us analyze a hypothetical scenario to understand how Asymmetric encryption works.

-Sales agents from various regions will have to send sales data to head office during month-end in a secure way to keep the information out of the reach of competitors.
+Sales agents from various regions will have to send sales data to head office during month-end in a secure way to keep the information out of competitors’ reach.

-The head office will generate private/public keys for each agent and communicate the public key to the agents.
+The head office will generate private/public keys for each agent and communicate the agents’ public key.
 An agent will use the public key in encrypting the sales data and send it to HO.
-HO will decipher it using the private key of the agent and get the data in the original form.
-The entire information exchange had taken place in a secured manner and even if a public key is leaked, the secrecy is not lost because the only private key is used to decipher and it is safely lying in HO.
+HO will decipher it using the agent’s private key and get the data in the original form.
+The entire information exchange had taken place in a secured manner, and even if a public key is leaked, the secrecy is not lost because the only private key is used to decipher, and it is safely lying in HO.

-Another scenario in https site of a bank where payment is involved.
-A client gets the public key from the bank web site and sends passwords and other confidential details to Bank after encrypting it with a public key and the Bank deciphers the details with a private key of the client.
+Another scenario in the https site of a bank where payment is involved.
+A client gets the public key from the bank web site and sends passwords and other confidential details to Bank after encrypting it with a public key, and the Bank deciphers the details with a private key of the client.

 Applications of Asymmetric Encryption

 Below are the different applications of Asymmetric Encryption:

 The most common application of Asymmetric Encryption is confidentiality.
-This is achieved by sending critical information by encrypting it with the public key of the receiver and the receiver decrypting it with his own private key.
+This is achieved by sending critical information by encrypting it with the receiver’s public key and decrypting it with its own private key.

 2. Authenticity using Digital Signatures

-A sender attaches his private key to the message as a digital signature and exchange with the receiver.
-The receiver uses the public key of the sender and verifies whether the private key sent belongs to the sender hence ascertaining the authenticity of the sender.
+A sender attaches his private key to the message as a digital signature and exchanges it with the receiver.
+The receiver uses the sender’s public key and verifies whether the private key sent belongs to the sender, hence ascertaining the sender’s authenticity.

 3. Integrity of Information Exchange